 the TSS address or an ERC-20 custody contract.

-function doesn't do anything else.
+By default, the onCrossChainCall function doesn't do anything else.
 You will

 implement the logic yourself based on your use case.

-Modify the contract to emit an event after parsing the message
+Modify the contract to emit an event after parsing the message:

 // SPDX-License-Identifier: MIT